-In a ketogenic lifestyle the macronutrients are divided as follows:
+In a basic ketogenic lifestyle the macronutrients are divided as follows:

 Ketosis is achieved by eating between 20-30 grams of net carbs.
 The high fat macro has a satiating effect which means you will automatically feel the need to eat less.
 The moderate amount of protein is determined by body composition and activity level and ensures muscle mass preservation.